Last Updated: December 24, 2021

 • Provide the best possible resource person/manager you can find.
 Don't skimp on management to save a few bucks, unless you're doing this as a private enterprise.
 You want a person who is a good manager of your facility and finances, but also someone who has been an entrepreneur himself or herself for the sake of good empathy with your tenants.

 But the critical point is that you need someone who can serve as a real resource person to the tenants.
+Keep in mind that being a resource sometimes means emotional support, though, so don't go so overboard on a finding a keen business mind that you find someone who can't be empathetic when the going gets tough.

 • By definition, the manager should know other businesspeople in the community, including the accountants, lawyers, and marketing personnel your tenants may need immediately.